-Cal Archery Academy is designed as a RECURVE only archery training program and has a more serious, skill-development-oriented atmosphere.
+Cal Archery Academy is designed as a RECURVE-only archery training program and has a more serious, skill-development-oriented atmosphere.
 Beginners without equipment are welcome and competition does not need to be a required goal for participation.
-Join the Cal Archery Academy, JOAD e-mail list and receive the newsletter.

-Campers must be ages 8-18 (by December 1, 2020) in order to register for Cal Archery Academy
+Archers must be ages 8-18 in order to register for Cal Archery Academy

-The 1:30 – 3:30 p.m. & 3:30 - 5:30 p.m.
-Intermediate/Beginner Level of the CAL Archery Academy, JOAD weekend program is designed specifically to introduce and improve on the major concepts of the National Training System (NTS) to archers with beginner or intermediate archery skills.
-Participants are not required to bring their own equipment.
-They must be able to be still when others are shooting, listen to instructional lectures, and follow directions.
+CAL Archery Academy (JOAD) is a weekend program designed specifically to introduce and improve on the major concepts of the National Training System (NTS) to archers with beginner or intermediate archery skills.
+Participants are not required to bring their own equipment if they are a beginner/intermediate.
+Advanced/National archers must bring all their own equipment.
+All archers must be able to be still when others are shooting, listen to instructional lectures, and follow directions.
 Mature and calm behavior is required on the archery range for everyone’s safety.

-These archers will be encouraged to purchase their own equipment after 10 sessions.
+Beginner/Intermediate archers will be encouraged to purchase their own equipment after 10 sessions.
 The bows provided are practice bows with light poundage to learn the NTS shooting technique, and are not suitable for competition (long distances).
 The Coaches will make equipment recommendations.
-As Beginner archers develop their archery skills, they will be assessed for promotion to the Intermediate/Advance lessons.
+As Beginner /Intermediate archers develop their archery skills, they will be assessed for promotion to the Advance/National lessons.

 Once approved, a registration permission code is issued so you will be able to purchase National/Advances sessions.
 Major concepts of the National Training System (NTS) are taught and archers at this level must have their own equipment.
 Intermediate and advance classes will shoot distances up to 70 meters.